luigisaetta/oci_langflow/README.md

 The preferred way to do (as suggested also in the official documentation) is to use uv.

+### The **Philosophy**
+The main idea is to provide the code as an easy way that can be used from customers.
+Then, if they want, they can add all the details they really need.
+Therefore, for example, wrappers expose only the mandatory parameters that needs to be customized.
+For the remaining:
+1. I have followed Langchain defaults.
+2. The code is simple and easy to be customized.

 ## Security
 To be able to use Models in OCI Generative AI Services you must have the proper policies in place.